-Click <Delete User> to delete current user.
+Click < Delete User> to delete current user.

-- > Default user admin cannot be deleted. - The privilege level of default user is 15, cannot be modified; but the default password (123) can be modified. - 5.
+- > Default user admin cannot be deleted. - ➤ The privilege level of admin is forced to 15, cannot be modified; but the default password (123) can be modified. - 5.
 Configure groups privilege level, as shown in Figure 95.